Resume Writing 101

 For each degree-conferring institution

 - Degree/Certification and date obtained.
-Example: Bachelor of arts degree in education, May 2012.
-Check the Clarke University Academic Catalog for official degree titles.
+Example: Bachelor of arts degree in education, May 20xx.

-- Concentration/Emphasis and date obtained.
-Example: Reading endorsement, May 2012.
-Check the Clarke University Academic Catalog for official concentration titles.
+- Concentration/Emphasis/Minors and date obtained.
+Example: Reading endorsement, May 20xx.

-This part of your resume may include several sections such as work experience, volunteer experience (internships, community service, student teaching), campus leadership, and any area in which you may have significant experience, such as publications/presentations or knowledge.
-You may divide this between Career-Related Experience and Additional Work Experience.
+This part of your resume may include several sections such as work experience, volunteer experience like internships, community service, and student teaching, campus leadership, and any area in which you may have significant experience, such as publications/presentations or knowledge.

 Briefly describe each position: